Local Coverage Determination (LCD)

 Documentation Requirements

-Medical record documentation that is maintained by the performing physician must substantiate the medical necessity for the use of Infliximab by clearly indicating the relevant clinical signs and symptoms related to the medical condition for which this drug is indicated.
-The documentation must also include all prior treatment regimes and the patient’s response to that therapy.
+Medical record documentation that is maintained by the performing physician must substantiate the medical necessity for the use of infliximab by clearly indicating the relevant clinical signs and symptoms related to the medical condition for which this drug is indicated.
+The documentation must also include all prior treatment regimens and the patient’s response to that therapy.

 For fistulizing Crohn’s disease, episodic retreatment will be covered if the medical record substantiates that the patient had a reduction in the clinical signs and symptoms of the disease after the initial treatment.